armanriazi/refi/docs/obcicada.md

 - [x] Gold Standard Foundation (GSF) – A certification standard for offset projects located mostly in developing countries.
 Gold Standard projects have a high level of achievement of Sustainable Development Goals[^60].
 - [x] UN Clean Development Mechanism – The UN CDM is an international registry used by compliance markets around the world[^60].

-# Law and Regulatory

-## The MiCA Law
-Law for Cryptoactive Markets, is a new EU regulation focused on offering a common regulatory framework for the entire financial ecosystem that revolves around blockchain and cryptocurrencies[^47].

-The MiCA Law is the first comprehensive regulation for cryptocurrencies in the EU.
-Approved on October 10, 2022, the body of the Law consists of more than 100 articles that address issues such as money laundering, KYC, consumer and investor protection, the responsibility of cryptocurrency companies and stablecoins[^47].

-the Law establishes a global framework that sets the requirements for the operation and governance of the main issuers of crypto assets and CASP service providers (Contracted Application Service Provider).
-It also makes clear the protection framework for holders of crypto assets and other clients of service providers[^47].

-### MiCA and NFTs
-A relevant point of this regulation is that non-fungible tokens (NFT) that are individual and different would be excluded from the scope of application of the MiCA.
-This unless the issuer creates a "collection" of assets for purchase.
-In addition, MiCA will force the issuing entity of the NFT under its regulatory framework[^47].

-### MiCA objectives
-MiCA aims to regulate any digital representation of value or rights that can be shared or stored electronically, using distributed ledger technology (DLT), blockchain or similar.
-The Law can be broken down into four general objectives, which are [47]:

-- [x] Provide legal certainty for crypto assets that are not covered by current EU financial services legislation.
-- [x] Replace existing national frameworks applicable to crypto assets not covered by current EU financial services legislation.
-This seeks to create a common regulatory framework for this type of services in the EU.
-- [x] Establish uniform rules for crypto asset service providers and issuers at the EU level.
-- [x] Establish specific rules for stablecoins, even when they are traded as electronic money.

-### Issuers of ARTs and EMTs
-MiCAR will bring issuers of certain types of crypto-assets into the regulatory framework.
-Specifically, MiCAR will establish new rules for those types of crypto-assets known as "stablecoins" including Asset-Referenced Tokens (ARTs), E-Money Tokens (EMTs) and utility tokens

-## CASP
+## Proposed framework
-Contracted Application Service Providers shall require authorisation in order to operate within the EU.
-The types of services covered by MiCAR comprise of[^48]:

-- [x] The operation of a crypto-asset trading platform
-- [x] Custody and administration of crypto-assets on behalf of clients
-- [x] Exchange of crypto-assets for funds/other crypto-assets
-- [x] Execution of orders for crypto-assets on behalf of clients
-- [x] Receiving and transmitting orders for crypto-assets on behalf of clients
-- [x] Placing of crypto-assets
-- [x] Providing transfer services for crypto-assets to third parties
-- [x] Providing advice on crypto-assets
-- [x] Portfolio management on crypto-assets on behalf of clients.

-## CSRD as a legal standard
-The European Union’s sustainable finance strategy has three components: the green taxonomy, which entered into force in July 2020; the Sustainable Finance Disclosure regulation (SFDR), which has been applicable as of March 2021; and the Corporate Sustainability Reporting Directive (CSRD), which entered into force in January 2023[^53].
-On July 31st, the European Commission adopted the first set of 12 European Sustainability Reporting Standards (ESRS), marking a historic milestone in our transition towards a more sustainable economy.
-The ESRS establishes the rules and requirements for companies to report on sustainability-related impacts, opportunities and risks under the Corporate Sustainable Reporting Directive (CSRD)[^51].

-Approximately 50.000 European companies will be subject to the first round of CSRD Reporting under the ESRS [^51].

-Unlike most other reporting frameworks, the CSRD requires companies to assess “double materiality”.
-In addition, corporate data repositories are being developed in jurisdictions such as the European Union to make data publicly available[^53].

-## Other regulations exist in other geographies
-The Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), and the Internal Revenue Service (IRS) each have unique interpretations of cryptocurrencies[^50].

-# Future vision
+# Future ReFi Vision
 Where do you envision the future of sustainable investments in five years [^8]?
-Predicting the future always poses a challenge, akin to gazing into a crystal ball.
+Nadine Wilke: Predicting the future always poses a challenge, akin to gazing into a crystal ball.
 However, I am confident that the tokenization of real-world assets will continue to evolve.
 There are already studies suggesting that by 2030, assets worth up to 16 trillion dollars will be represented through tokenization, with blockchain serving as the underlying infrastructure.
 Presently, within the sustainability sector, we already have 25 asset classes such as tokenized CO2 and tokens for renewable energy certificates.
 These also include Circular Economy, supply chain Traceability, and Water Credits.
 Established assets like rare earths, raw materials, and precious metals such as gold and silver are already being depicted and traded as their virtual counterparts, or “Digital Twins”.
 Ultimately, any asset that can be quantified has the potential to be tokenized[^8].
 In the long term, linking D-MRV to a single credit could be important to provide transparency when trading is taking place and could be the key to scaling carbon markets[^7].

-The Good Life Goals provide an exciting new perspective and opportunity for business.
-More and more companies are aligning their strategies to the SDGs but there hasn’t always been a clear way to engage employees and customers in the conversation, or the steps being taken to make businesses more sustainable.
-The Good Life Goals can help companies understand how their products and services are associated with the SDGs, using that as a way to connect with, engage and even inspire their communities into action in support of the goals[^15].
+# Open Challenges and Future Research Direction

 # Conclusion
 It seems that the concept of ReFi is a universal phenomenon that can be made possible by cooperation in the areas of SDG.
 From technology, investment, and legislation to conservation of natural resources, they are all involved in the future and a good quality of life.
 Short- or medium-term strategies should be set based on long-term goals.
 The purpose of this article is to get familiar with the ReFi ecosystem, which shows the roadmap to stakeholders.
 Because of the inherent risks that are outlined and clarified in this study, emitting GHG, wasting energy, and not using cutting-edge technologies remain problems.
 The best approach to dealing with it is to awareness among individuals and companies about its damaging effects.
 Although the problem is unlikely to be entirely eradicated in the short term, there are concentrated steps that could be taken to reduce the effects of carbon footprints.
 If people are aware of the effects, they will be more vigilant and can avoid this problem.

 ---